+It’s hard to decide what color hardware for white kitchen cabinets, but black hardware offers a sleek modern look.
 With white cabinets as a starting point, you have a wealth of options for the aesthetic direction of your kitchen.
 If you’re looking for a clean, modern look, then pairing your white kitchen cabinets with black hardware is the way to go.
 Black hardware on white cabinets tends to visually “pop,” as seen in the image below.
 With this effect in mind, modern black cabinet pulls on white cabinets are a great way to achieve more depth and visual impact in your kitchen.

 Polish influencer and interior design blogger Monika Przewrocka recently shared a charming tour of her kitchen that features white cabinets with a classic beveled design finished with rustic black handles.
 You’ll notice that this black-on-white contrast also beautifully complements the natural tones of her wood finish kitchen island.

 Pairing the white cabinets in your kitchen with chrome or stainless steel hardware allows you to create an exciting yet subtle shift in color with an attractive and contemporary look.
 Less accentuated than black hardware on white, the chrome finish blends seamlessly with chrome faucets and appliances while complementing brass lighting fixtures.

 British interior design Instagram account Little Pettitt Pad shared a sharp and stylish example of this chrome-on-white trend.
 The design included mid-century modern-style handles in a subtle chrome and silver paired with off-white kitchen cabinets and accentuated with cool retro kitchen equipment.